sighupio/fury-kubernetes-on-premises/README.md

 This version is compatible with Kubernetes 1.24.7

-Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the modules.
+Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the module.

 ## Examples